nachocaru/xaprb.com/content/blog/2008-06-15-how-to-write-a-lazy-union-in-mysql.md

 +---------+--------------+
 1 row in set (0.00 sec)</pre>

 I have not benchmarked this.
-My gut feeling is that whether it&#8217;s beneficial is going to depend on your workload.
-But it&#8217;s a fun little hack I thought I&#8217;d share with you.
-By the way, there&#8217;s no reason you have to stop at two; you could add any number of queries to the UNION.
+My gut feeling is that whether it's beneficial is going to depend on your workload.
+But it's a fun little hack I thought I'd share with you.
+By the way, there's no reason you have to stop at two; you could add any number of queries to the UNION.

  [1]: http://www.xaprb.com/blog/2007/06/13/archive-strategies-for-oltp-servers-part-1/